-- Straw should be dry. - A speed of 8 to 12 MPH (12 to 16 KPH) is suggested to efficiently shatter and spread straw and residue. - Tight turns are not recommended with the discs engaged.
-If you are not lifting discs on headland turns, skip every 2nd pass.

-- If discing aggressively, DO NOT have much straw in harrow - If machine leaves small clumps of straw, apply slight down pressure by extending Transport cylinders. - If machine leaves large clumps of straw, reduce down pressure by retracting the Transport cylinders and reducing the tine angle.
+- Straw should be dry. - A speed of 8 to 12 MPH (12 to 16 KPH) is suggested to efficiently shatter and spread straw and residue. - If discing aggressively, DO NOT have much straw in harrow sections. - If machine leaves small clumps of straw, apply slight down pressure by extending Transport cylinders. - If machine leaves large clumps of straw, reduce down pressure by retracting the Transport cylinders and reducing the tine angle.

-(Check Machine Daily)
+Maintenance (Check Machine Daily)

-- Check for missing, worn or damaged parts
+- Check for missing, worn or damaged parts.

-Working points & pins

-Hydraulic Connections & Hoses
+- Hydraulic Connections & Hoses Working points & pins

+Grease Endwheel Turrets (25hrs)

+- Hubs & Spindles

+- Tire Pressure:

-- Grease Endwheel Turrets & Truss Ball Joints (25 hrs) Hubs & Spindles Tire Pressure: 41 PSI (283 kPa)
+- 41 PSI (283 kPa)

-Refer to operators manual for complete safety and operation info.
+- Refer to operators manual for complete safety and operation info.